-Carol lodged a complaint with the EOC against her boss, Mr Cheung, for sexual harassment, and against the company for (a) victimising her and (b) being vicariously liable for the unlawful act of its employee.
+Carol lodged a complaint with the EOC against her boss, Mr. Cheung, for sexual harassment, and against the company for (a) victimizing her and (b) being vicariously liable for the unlawful act of its employee.

 The EOC's case officer explained to Carol the complaint handling and conciliation procedures.
-The provisions of the Sex Discrimination Ordinance (SDO) were also explained to Mr Cheung and the company.
-Under the SDO, sexual harassment includes any unwelcome behaviour of a sexual nature which a reasonable person regards as offensive, humiliating or intimidating.
+The provisions of the Discrimination Ordinance (SDO) were also explained to Mr. Cheung and the company.
+Under the SDO, sexual harassment includes any unwelcome behaviour of a sexual nature which a reasonable person regards as offensive, humiliating intimidation.
 Acts of sexual harassment may be direct or indirect, physical or verbal, and can include indecent or suggestive remarks or inappropriate touching.

 After rounds of negotiations, the parties agreed to early conciliation.
 The trading company agreed to give Carol a work reference letter and a monetary payment approximately equal to her three years' salary.
-Although Mr Cheung stressed he never had any intention of offending Carol, he agreed to apologise in writing.
+Although Mr. Cheung stressed he never had any intention of offending Carol, he agreed to apologise in writing.

 An employer is also vicariously liable for unlawful sexual harassment acts committed by employees in the course of their employment, whether with or without the employer's knowledge or approval of such behaviour.
-It is also unlawful for employers to victimise a person, such as treating a person less favourably because he or she has lodged a discrimination complaint.
+It is also unlawful for employers to victimize a person, such as treating a person less favourably because he or she has lodged a discrimination complaint.

-- While sexual harassment often happens in isolation without witnesses, the EOC will consider all circumstances and information provided by the complainant in our investigation. - The SDO provides protection against unlawful acts in the course of employment even if they occurred outside of Hong Kong, as long as the employee does his/her work wholly or mainly in Hong Kong. - Intent to discriminate or harass is irrelevant.
+- As we are aware that sexual harassment often happens in the EOC considers all isolation. circumstances information provided by the complainant, even in the absence of concrete evidence, in our investigation. - The SDO provides protection against unlawful acts in the course of employment even if they occurred outside of Hong Kong, as long as the employee does his/her work wholly or mainly in Hong Kong. - Intent to discriminate or harass is irrelevant.
 Unintended acts of a sexual nature, such as jokes, may still be unlawful under the SDO.